 Children and the Statute of LimitationsWhen a minor sustains injuries in a truck accident, the statute of limitations can vary depending on the whether the minor has someone available to act on his or her behalf.
 When a minor has parents or guardians entitled to act on their behalf without any conflict of interest, the statute of limitations for the minor's suit is the same as an adult's.
 If the minor does not have a conflict-free parent or guardian to speak for her, then the statute of limitations will be tolled, but a claim must still be filed within seven years, under Florida law.
 In rare instances, a court may appoint a guardian ad litem for a child to ensure the child's rights can be asserted.

 Claims Against a Government EntityUnder Florida law, a claim against a government entity for damages arising out of a truck accident caused by the entity's negligence is subject to a two-part statute of limitation.
 In addition to complying with the generally-applicable statute of limitations, a truck accident victim who seeks to sue a government entity must also present a claim to the entity directly within three years of the accrual of the action (or two years in a case of wrongful death).
 Denial of the claim by the government entity, either by express action or by the agency failing to act on the claim within six months, is a requirement of maintaining a legal action in court against the government entity, and must in all events occur before the sooner of settlement, the end of discovery, or a trial.

 Statute of Limitations MisconceptionsBecause of the sometimes-complicated application of rules about the statute of limitations, some misconceptions can arise about time limits in legal proceedings.
 Here are a few of the more common ones.

 The Statute of Limitations Does Not Limit the Total Duration of a CaseClients sometimes think the statute of limitations applicable to their case represents the total amount of a time a case can last.
 This is a misconception.
 The statute of limitations only serves as the time window for starting a legal action.
 Once a legal action against a party begins, the limitations period generally does not come into play again.
 The duration of legal action from that point forward will depend on a wide variety of factors, including how busy the court system is, how much evidence there is to collect, how many parties and legal claims are involved, and how willing and able the parties are to settle.
 At Dolman Law Group Accident Injury Lawyers, PA, we have had cases last just a few months and others last several years.

 There Can Be Multiple Statute of Limitations Applicable to a Single CaseClients also sometimes believe their claim can have only a single statute of limitations.
 That may be true if there is only one plaintiff, one defendant, and one legal claim in a case, but when multiple parties and claims are involved, multiple statute of limitation may also come into play.
 An experienced personal injury lawyer can be essential to sorting out the different potential statute of limitation that may apply to any particular matter.

 There's Usually No Fixing a Missed Statute of LimitationsEvery once in a while, a client comes to us realizing the time has just expired on a claim.
 The client wants to know, can we “fix” the statute of limitations problem in a case in order to revive a claim?
 Almost always, the answer is “no.” The expiration of a statute of limitations period means a claim is, for all intents and purposes, “dead.”
 That is why it is so important for truck accident victims to speak with an experienced personal injury attorney as soon as possible after an accident.

+Take Immediate Action to Avoid Statute of Limitations IssuesSpeaking of misconceptions, a seriously injured truck accident victim may hear that the statute of limitations on a potential claim is four years away and think there's no need to take immediate action.
+That's an understandable reaction, but it's incorrect.
 During the early post-accident stages, truck accident victims can, and should, take steps to protect their legal rights to compensation.
 Failing to take these actions could seriously jeopardize their potential claims for damages, for the simple reason that as time passes, memories fade, evidence gets lost, and people move on.
 As soon as practicable, truck accident victims should seek the counsel of an experienced personal injury attorney who can then:

 - Identify all potential defendants.
 The sooner an attorney can identify who may have a legal liability to a truck accident client, the better the chances of the client recovering compensation.
 Potential defendants in truck accident cases often include truck drivers, commercial trucking companies, third-party shippers who loaded cargo into the truck's trailer, municipal road agencies, and even manufacturers of trucks and truck parts.